MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v2.0.3/Find-AzureRmResource.md

 # Find-AzureRmResource

 ## SYNOPSIS
-Searches for resources based on specified parameters.
+Searches for resources using the specified parameters.

 ## SYNTAX